BANGAUTOGLASS

 Comprehensive auto insurance typically covers glass damage from causes like road debris, hail, or weather events — but whether a rear window that's part of a convertible soft top is treated the same as a fixed body-mounted pane varies by policy.
 The age and rarity of parts for a vehicle like the Azure also affects how insurers assess and handle claims.

 If you haven't started a claim yet, Bang AutoGlass can assist you through the process.
-We don't file the claim on your behalf, but we can walk you through the documentation and information typically required, and we work with insurance to help make the process as straightforward as possible.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 1. Gather your policy information and confirm whether you carry comprehensive coverage.